-Location and dates Preparation by reading referred literature during Sep-Nov 2015.
-The course take place at the marine station on Ilha da Inhaca outside the capital city of Maputo in southern Moçambique.
-It starts with a mix of introductory seminars of tropical marine habitats followed by intense field work in the various marine habitat on the Inhaca island (the course runs for three weeks during Jan/Feb 2016, exact dates will be set in end of May 2015).
+Location and dates Preparation by reading referred literature during Sep-Nov 2016.
+The course takes place at the marine station on Ilha da Inhaca outside the capital city of Maputo in southern Moçambique.
+It starts with a mix of introductory seminars of tropical marine habitats followed by intense field work in the various marine habitats on the island (the course runs for three weeks during January 2017, between 9th and 31st but the exact dates will be set in the end of June 2016 since it will be dependent on different flight options for the travel to Maputo).

-Credit points The course is recommended to give 7,5 credit points.
+Credit points The course is recommended to give 8 credit points.

-The aim of the course is to give Swedish and other postgraduate students an opportunity to broaden their ecological understanding and experience as scientist by studying a tropical system in a developing country.
-The course will provide students with basic understanding of the dominant shallow marine ecosystems in tropical environments, and with practical experience using different research tools and methods to study these systems.
-It hopes to increase the interest and possibilities for young scientist to work with marine research, conservation or management in East African countries.
+The aim of the course is to give Swedish and other postgraduate students an opportunity to broaden their ecological understanding and experience in science by studying a tropical system in a developing country.
+The course will provide students with basic understanding of the dominant shallow marine ecosystems in tropical environments, and with practical experience using different research tools and methods applicable for these systems.
+The intention is to increase the interest and possibilities for young highly motivated students to work with marine research, conservation or management in East African countries.
 The course is also open for relevant students from the East-African countries.
-The interaction between this international group of students build unique networks that may lead to future collaborations and a closer link between research in Sweden and East Africa.
+Interaction among students within this international group build unique networks that may lead to future collaborations and a closer link between research in Sweden and East Africa.

 Target group.
-The course is for postgraduate students from different disciplines in, i.e. Biology, Environmental Sciences and Social Sciences.
+The course is for postgraduate students from different disciplines in i.e. Biology, Environmental Sciences and Social Sciences.
 The teaching language will be English.
-Participants: maximum 15.
+Participants: maximum 18.